vaughanbell/stroke-psychosis-national-epi-analysis/README.md

-Reproducible analysis code and results for the study
+Analysis code and results for the study

 ### Association between stroke and psychosis across four nationally representative epidemiological studies